Obi-Wan Kenobi on Disney Plus: Everything we know so far

 As a result, the release date is likely to be sometime in late 2021 or early 2022.
 It'll consist of six hour-long episodes, McGregor said last year, and he told ET that it's planned as a single-season show.

-Disney has been dropping episodes on its streaming service on a weekly basis, unlike Netflix's full-season drop approach.
+Disney has been dropping episodes of shows on its streaming service on a weekly basis, unlike Netflix's full-season drop approach.

 When is it set?